Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks

-Though the required bond dimension grows with $L$, Fig.~\ref{fig:RateL}c shows that the total time to estimate the rate grows sub-exponentially.
-The blue and black dashed lines in that plot are the total computational time to estimate the rate using TDVP with $\kappa=30$ and $\kappa=20$ respectively.
+Though the required bond dimension grows with $L$, Fig.~\ref{fig:RateL}c shows that the expense to estimate the rate grows sub-exponentially.
+The blue and black dashed lines in that plot are the total number of CPU hours time to estimate the rate using TDVP with $\kappa=30$ and $\kappa=20$ respectively.
 Both SSA and TDVP were run using codes written in the Julia programming language \cite{bezanson2017julia} on equivalent CPUs with details of the runtime analysis described in App.~\ref{app:benchmarking}.
 While the required CPU hours, of course, depends on details of the hardware, parallelization, the particular implementation, we illustrate the difference in scaling when comparing identical implementations run in identical ways across different system sizes.
 Fig.~\ref{fig:RateL}c clearly demonstrates that difference in scaling between brute-force SSA and DP/TDVP.
 An increase in bond dimension increases the computation time, but it does not fundamentally alter the favorable scaling in $L$.
 Comparison of computational expense with FFS is complicated by the fact that one can optimize FFS in many different ways (how many interfaces, which reaction coordinate, etc.), but App.~\ref{app:FFS} shows that the DP/TDVP calculations remain favorable even compared to FFS with a reasonable guess of an order parameter.